- How might I feel?

 With time, most women adjust to this new information.
 Additionally, many are pleased that although it does not change their own diagnosis, there is important information available for other family members.

-It is important for women to remember that they cannot control the genes they inherit from their parents or the ones they pass on to their children.
+It is important for you and your loved ones to remember that they can’t control the genes you inherit from your parents or the ones you pass on to your children.

 "I felt a bit guilty that I could have passed this on to my children, but you can't choose what genes you pass on."
 Shani